-While ingredient lists on starter and beginner puréed vegetables, fruits and meats are short, many other products contain a long list — especially baby cereals.
+Learn the language While ingredient lists on starter and beginner puréed vegetables, fruits and meats are short, many other products contain a long list — especially baby cereals.
 Here are some of the ingredients you should know about:

 Modified starch.
 In 1995, modified starch in baby foods came under attack.
 An article published by the Center for Science in Public Interest or CSPI (a US-based nutrition advocacy group) criticized the use of modified starches in Gerber baby food, saying it was “cheating babies” by using modified starch as “filler.”
 Even though studies revealed that modified starch contained nothing harmful for babies, many brands pulled it from their products.
 Heinz Canada places yellow “No added modified starch” banners on some of its jars, but Pablum (owned by Heinz) sells a strained blueberry and grape dessert from six months up, which lists modified cornstarch as its second ingredient.

 Meanwhile, Heinz continues to use starch in many of its products, such as strained custard (contains rice starch and tapioca starch) and toddler pasta and meat sauce (contains rice starch).
 President’s Choice adds flour to many of its products, such as the lentil flour in organic strained vegetables and lentils, and brown rice flour in organic strained peas and brown rice.

 Manufacturers use starch or flour to thicken or stabilize baby foods.
 Starch is a more refined product than flour.
 When starch is modified through processing, the molecular structure is changed resulting in a starch that holds water better.
 (Ironically, manufactures say they can use less modified starch and get the same results as with normal starch.
 This means today’s baby food may contain more starch — just not modified — than ever.)